 Something I didn’t mention above in discussing the BV1900TS is that a lot of people love their Bonavita because it can also be used for doing a modified pour over method of coffeeing.
 Truth be told, this can sort of be said about most coffee makers, but the pre-soak feature and the Bonavita’s shower head make it especially well-suited for pour over.
 Check out the photo below.
-Amazon customer “Bbcakes” uses her Bonavita with a regular travel mug and also a Chemex.
+Some users choose to use their Bonavita with a Chemex, and some like to use other receptacles that tend to be pretty similar.
 The Chemex is actually a very common way to use this coffee maker, so that’s something to think about when you make your final decision among all these SCAA certified coffee makers.

 Cuisinart has a pretty solid reputation in the home appliance world, but a lot of their products are just good and not necessarily “premium” level.
 The Cuisinart CPO-850 Pour Over Coffee Brewer, however, is built to compete in the premium coffee maker arena.
 Also, is it just me or is there a pour over trend here?
 It seems like SCAA certified coffee makers like to incorporate “pour over” functionality into their machines.
 That’s a good thing, I suppose, since pre-soaking coffee grounds is a good way to start brewing.
 In addition to pre-soak, the Cuisinart CPO-850 also comes with all the bells & whistles you’d expect in a Cuisinart machine.
 Brew pause, flavor strength selector (mild, medium, bold), temperature control (hot, extra hot), and a built-in water filter are all included in this unit.